Noah-Samawi/ci-swag/README.md

 2. Google ads for targeting audiences with banner ads and promoted search results
 3. Analytics for understanding traffic and audience
 4. Installing pixel throughout the website for key metrics

+### Subscriptions

+A demo subscription model was used in this application, enabling users to subscribe for benefits.
+Subscribers are billed on a monthly basis.
+However, since the Stripe account used is for testing purposes, monthly billing is inactive in this iteration, and memberships require a one-time payment.

 ## Search Engine Optimization SEO